miguelraz/miguelraz.github.io/blog/juliatorust.md

     println!("{:?}", c == c);
 }
 ```

-In Rust Land, how do I get generic code?
-Well...
+In Rust Land, how do I get a similar generic code?

 I worked on like half of this code and then had to [look it up](https://doc.rust-lang.org/std/ops/trait.Add.html).
 You can run it in the [Rust Playground here](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=e3dd98c60fa0cdebb5f1a582599d3b0d).
 Avid readers will notice the following:

 0. Damn, that's a lot of boilerplate. 😣
-1. To get generics, you need a `struct` for your type, an `impl<T> $TRAIT for Point` block where the `add` function is defined, and a lot of type annotations like `Self::Output`, `Add<Output = T>` and such.
+1. To get generics, you need a `struct` for your type, an `impl<T> $TRAIT for Point<T>` block where the `add` function is defined, and type annotations like `Self::Output`, `Add<Output = T>`.
 2. There's a sort of "name spacing" with the turbo fish operator: `::<this one!>`.
 We don't get functions that can share names but differ in behaviour.
 Bummer.
-(We can omit this in Julia with some nicer outer constructors, but I think it takes from the thrust of the argument.)
+(We get this in Julia with some nicer outer constructors, but I think it takes from the thrust of the argument.)
 3. The `println!` function is different - it's a macro, and it runs at parse time, also like Julia's macros.
 The chars inside the `{:?}` signal that we want debug printing, that we got above with the `#[derive(Debug)]`.
+Rust doesn't know how to print new structs if you don't define it, [which, as Lyndon White points out, is one of the problems solved by multiple dispatch ](https://discourse.julialang.org/t/is-julias-way-of-oop-superior-to-c-python-why-julia-doesnt-use-class-based-oop/52058/84?u=miguelraz).
 4. Oh, those `#[things(above_the_struct)]` are also macros.
 I still don't know how they're different, but they seem to affect how the compiler interacts with the crate too.
 Since some traits (like the ones for copying or printing) are so boilerplate heavy and predictable, you can get some behaviour for "free" if you add the right `#[derive(...)]` stuff in the declaration.
 That's how the `c == c` works actually, it's due to the `PartialEq`.

 The main workflow feels like this:

-Slap a `<T>` in front of your struct.
+Slap a `<T>` in front of your struct and the fields you want it to be generic over.
 Look up the functions needed for each trait in the documentation.
 Setup a brief test case.
 Doesn't compile?
 See what `rustc` says and try and tack it on some traits; maybe you missed an affine type with `impl<T: Foo>` or the `Self::Output` - the compiler guides you through patching up your code.
 If you're asking for some generic behaviour, the compiler will complain and you'll have to add another trait implementation so that *it is damn sure* you're allowed to continue.

 I also chose a particularly easy example: there's no associated data (like a string) in my `Point<T>`, so I don't need to prove to the compiler that my data doesn't outlive its uses - those are `lifetimes`, and they can get hairy, fast, but you'll run into them eventually.
+I also don't know how easily you could handle multiple generic types and the compile time penalties associated with it.

 I also think there's a lot more syntax up front compared to Julia, and I think that's because we're writing library code here.
 Pythonistas can pick up Julia within a few hours and be productive.
-Rust has a lot more surface area to cover in learning the language: traits, impls, enums, lifetimes, pattern matching with `match`, macros, cargo flags for configuration, ownership and borrowing, Send and Sync...
+Rust has a lot more surface area to cover in learning the language: references, traits, impls, enums, lifetimes, pattern matching with `match`, macros, cargo flags for configuration, ownership and borrowing, Send and Sync...

+Whodathunkit, Garbage Collectors let you worry about other things for a small runtime price.

 ---

 ### Rustian projects of interest 🥇

-There's definitely a steep wall for you to climb when starting out with Rust - however, they've really nailed the user experience for learning tough stuff.
+There's a steep wall for you to climb when starting out with ;ust - however, they've nailed the user experience for learning tough stuff.
 I think it was Esteban Kuber who said something along the lines of "We weren't missing a sufficiently smart compiler, but a more empathetic one".

 Alright, so what's the view from the top look like?
 Like Julia, Rust is an incumbent in a crowded space, so how has it punched above it's weight against the established candidates?